South Wellfield First School

 "We are not makers of history, we are made by history."
 Martin Luther King Jnr

-In addition to our History Book Spine which is full of texts to enhance the delivery of the history curriculum our school library also has a range of history books for the children to read at their leisure.
+In addition to our History Book Spine, which is full of texts to enhance the delivery of the history curriculum, our school library also has a range of history books for the children to read at their leisure.

 Well - nurtured History by it's very nature is all about learning from mistakes in the past and exploring the lasting effect of people's actions and how they impact on others.
-These are concepts which we endeavor to help the children understand in their own behaviours and actions and how this can effect others.
+These are concepts which we endeavour to help the children understand in their own behaviours and actions and how this can effect others.

 Well - rounded

-Well - equipped Our children will develop a range of skills as they explore what it is to be a historian, they will think critically and question the evidence in front of them and be able to communicate their own opinions both verbally and in written form.
+Well - equipped Our children will develop a range of skills as they explore what it is to be a historian; they will think critically and question the evidence in front of them and be able to communicate their own opinions both verbally and in written form.
 They will have the tools to research areas of history and question the reliability of what they find which is an essential skill to develop in our digital age.

-Well -read Reading is everywhere in history from primary and secondary sources to stories and interpretations of source, it will be a part of all lessons.
-In addition to non fiction texts we have a history book spine including stories such as Stone Age Boy and The Corinthian Girl.
+Well -read Reading is everywhere in history from primary and secondary sources to stories and interpretations of sources; it will be a part of all lessons.
+In addition to non fiction texts, we have a history book spine including stories such as Stone Age Boy and The Corinthian Girl.
 These fiction texts help to spark our children's curiosity and engagement and help bring the history to life so children can gain a better understanding of what life was really like.

-Well - connected Our curriculum goes far beyond British History, we have included the Ancient Egyptians at the end of Year 2 as a transition topic which links to the Ancient Greeks studied at the start of Year 3 and then we move through to the Romans in Year 4.
+Well - connected Our curriculum goes far beyond British History; we have included the Ancient Egyptians at the end of Year 2 as a transition topic which links to the Ancient Greeks studied at the start of Year 3 and then we move through to the Romans in Year 4.
 We look at how our own history has impacted on World events such as WWI and the far reaching effects of decisions made in the past such as the establishment of the Church of England during the Tudor period.